doratteam/mandal-art-generator/README.md

-#Manda-la-art-generator
+#Mandal Art-generator

-### What is a mandala art?
+### What is a mandal art?

-- Manda la art is a technique developed by a Japanese designer.
+- Mandal art is a technique developed by a Japanese designer.
 It helps you to brainstorm an idea, by forcing you to generate 8 different ways to achieve something, and then again thinking about 8 different ways to achieve each of those ways.

 - We made this so that you can easily set your goal and think about how you might achieve that goal.